VsKatshuma/Gentleman-WTF/README.md

 The Dota 2 scripting API is a largely unsupported mess that lacks many features and is poorly documented.
 To create a custom game, one must first install the optional DLC package for Dota 2 called **Dota 2 Workshop Tools DLC**.

 Creating an Addon using Dota 2 Tools creates two folders, one at `dota 2 beta/content/dota_addons` and the other at `dota 2 beta/game/dota_addons`.
-(Paths begin with the Dota 2 installation folder.)
+(Paths begin in the Dota 2 installation folder.)
 In this case, Gentleman WTF is stored as **wtf**, and its data can be found in the `content/dota_addons/wtf` and `game/dota_addons/wtf` folders.